Battle of Sheikh Sa'ad: 6 January 1916

 The area of the Sheikh Sa'ad defenses was flat and featureless.
 The Ottoman positions were well camouflaged.
 There was no elevated ground to help provide observation posts for the advancing Tigris Corps.
 As Younghusband's troops advanced up both banks of the Tigris, they began to run into Ottoman emplacements around 10:30 a.m.
 Without waiting to concentrate his forces, or for Aylmer to arrive with the rest of the Tigris Corps, Younghusband ordered his troops on both sides of the river to attack.

 The 28th Brigade, supported by the 92nd Punjabis, attacked the Ottoman positions on the right bank, while 19th and 35th Brigades attacked the Ottoman defenses on the right.
 Younghusband's forces had only a vague idea as to where the Ottoman positions were.
 Lacking any elevated ground, effective aerial reconnaissance, or sufficient cavalry, the British and Indian troops had to feel their to discover where the Ottoman positions started and ended.
 Trying to manage the battle on both sides of the river, Younghusband was unable to effectively manage his forces.
 On the right bank, Kemball's forces attempted to flank the Ottoman positions, but ended up attacking the center of defenses.
 Meanwhile, on the left bank Rice's brigade was ordered only to probe the Ottoman lines.

 The defenses were held by the Ottoman 35th Division who were heavily outnumbered by Younghusband's forces.
 Although outnumbered almost 4 to 1, the Ottoman forces were stubbornly defended the Sheikh Sa'ad defenses.
 On the left bank, the failure to push through a concerted attack allowed them to hold their position without revealing the extent of the defenses.
 On the right bank, the Ottoman troops began to give way in the afternoon, allowing Kemball's brigade to occupy the forward trenches of the defenses.

 At around 4 p.m., Younghusband called off the attack and ordered his units to regroup.
 Ironically, this forced Kemball to withdraw his troops from the Ottoman positions along the right bank, allowing the Ottoman forces to reoccupy them that night.
 In all, Younghusband's command suffered 600 dead that day.

 As Younghusband's troops started to regroup, reinforcements for both sides began to arrive.
 Aylmer arrived with the 9th Infantry Brigade, 6th Cavalry Brigade, and the support troops.
 The Tigris Corps had an edge in number of artillery available, but most were either older types or lighter pieces.
 Furthermore, effective spotting for the artillery was still difficult as the Tigris Corps still had only an incomplete picture of exactly where the Ottoman defenses were.
 The balance of the 35th Division and 52nd Division were rushed up to the Sheikh Sa'ad defenses.
-Additionally, a brigade of Ottoman cavalry was also moved up to support the defenses on the left bank.
-In all, both sides could field about 9000 men.
+A brigade of Ottoman cavalry was also moved up to support the defenses on the left bank.
+In all, both sides could field about 9,000 men.